remi-marechal/remi-marechal.github.io/index.md

   I especially love singing, and I dabble in a number of instruments, such as the trombone, the drums, the piano, and a few others;</li>
   <li><span class="activity-name">Video games</span><br>
-  One genre I am particularly invested in are fighting games/platform fighters; I also used to play lots of rhythm games, and I've done speedruns of a couple platform games;</li>
+  One genre I am particularly invested in are fighting games/platform fighters; I also used to play lots of rhythm games, and I have done speedruns of a couple platform games;</li>
   <li><span class="activity-name">Digital painting</span><br>
   Although a beginner, I greatly appreciate the serenity and the sense of accomplishment that creating visual art brings.</li>
 </ul>